 You'd never get behind the wheel of a car without a few lessons, yet most of us raise our kids without knowing what works best.
 We choose bits and pieces we've learnt from our parents and friends, or picked up on Google.
 But Professor Matt Sanders, the clinical psychologist whose research forms the basis of Triple P, believes parenting is the most important job in the world.
 After decades of working with families all over the globe, he says parents everywhere have similar goals: healthy, happy children and a little less stress!
 And it's a relief to get a few tips to make those goals happen more quickly and easily.

 The research home base of the Triple P – Positive Parenting Program is in Australia, at the University of Queensland’s Parenting and Family Support Centre.
-The Director of the centre is Professor Matt Sanders, who is now regarded as one of the world’s leading authorities on parenting.
+Foundation Director Professor Matt Sanders is regarded as one of the world’s leading authorities on parenting.
 Today, there are hundreds of researchers in universities and institutions worldwide, contributing findings that inform the development of new Triple P programmes.
 Their work means Triple P has the largest evidence base of any parenting programme in the world.

 Because we offer a parenting programme that's been scientifically proven to work, it's very important to give parents the kind of information that will make a real difference.
 Our research shows that parents get the best results when they do a guided program that is either delivered by a provider, or done methodically through an online program.
 Many other websites can offer quick tips, but that kind of advice is unlikely to work in the long term.
 What we can offer you is a ‘taste’ of Triple P with our hot parenting topics.
 Reading about Triple P and understanding the thinking behind it helps explain why it's worth putting in time in to do a course — to give every child the very best start in life, and to help make parents' lives better too, not just for a day or so but for years to come.